 This strain was named White Rabbit, as the trip that this mushroom takes you on is incredibly visual yet introspective.
 After consuming the White Rabbit mushroom, you’re said to jump deeper into the “rabbit hole” in search of inner awareness.

 Although this strain is becoming immensely popular among experienced psychedelic enthusiasts, it doesn’t have much history.
 Its background is rather blurry, but the experience you receive after consumption is meant to be quite the opposite — thanks to its high levels of psilocybin.

-Thanks to the genetic heritage of the White Rabbit strain, these mushrooms are highly potent.
+Owing to the impressive genetic heritage of the White Rabbit strain, these mushrooms are highly potent.
 They have impressive psilocybin levels and could well challenge strains such as Penis Envy and Tidal Wave in terms of trip intensity.

 It’s important to note that the psilocybin levels of any mushroom (regardless of how “potent” it is) will vary depending on how it’s grown.
-Although not an exact figure, when grown in the correct conditions, you could expect White Rabbit mushroom to have psilocybin levels as high as 1.60.
+Although not an exact figure, when grown in the correct conditions, you could expect White Rabbit mushrooms to have psilocybin levels as high as 1.60%.

 Due to how new this strain is, it has not yet been submitted to the annual Oakland Hyphae Psilocybin Cup.
 However, Albino Penis Envy (one of the mother strains responsible for White Rabbit’s potency) came fourth in the 2021 cup for its astoundingly high psilocybin levels.

 Dr. Greythumb grew the mushroom that had great success in the cup.
 This grower’s sample produced a PCB (Psilocybin) range of 1.73%, which is impressively high.
 Several other Albino Penis Envy samples were submitted by a variety of different growers, with PCB levels ranging from 1.13% to 1.55%.